NEWFOUNDLAND PONY CONSERVANCY CENTER

 What is inside the pony is as important, if not more important, than what is on the outside of the pony.
 Their temperament is most remarkable and stands out distinctly.
 Very people-friendly, trusting and willing, they are described as having more dog-like personalities than horses.
 They have a strong sense of herd, of family.
 They readily accept people into their "family" as well.
 They generally think before reacting, are very curious and not easily frightened.
 Stallions tend to be sweet and docile.

-Now here's the cool part: the Newfoundland Pony has no known genetic defects.
-How awesome is that?
+Now here's an important part: the Newfoundland Pony has no known genetic defects.
 It means that they don't have the modern day equine's struggles with PSSM, HYPP, LFS, OLWS, or any other inheritable diseases.
-This is why the Newfoundland Pony Conservancy Center, along with Newfoundland Pony Society and and other Newfoundland enthusiasts are trying so hard to save the Pony from extinction.
-While we currently discourage cross breeding using the mares, our hope is to one day return the Pony's numbers to their previous population of several thousand, and when we do, the Newfoundland's healthy genetics can be used to help other breeds stabilize.
+This is why the Newfoundland Pony Conservancy Center, along with other Newfoundland enthusiasts, are trying hard to save the Pony from extinction.
+While we strongly discourage cross breeding using the mares, our hope is to one day see the return of the Pony's numbers to their previous population of several thousand, and when that happens, the Newfoundland's healthy genetics can be used to help other breeds stabilize.
 Newfoundland crosses retain their healthier genes and are generally good-natured, healthy, sturdy and intelligent horses.
+However, it is imperative that the original, traditional Newfoundland Pony remain the same and as a viable healthy herd.

 © 2012 NEWFOUNDLAND PONY CONSERVANCY CENTER.